Sage/streamlinejs/lib/util/flows.md

 The funnel can be closed with `fun.close()`.
 When a funnel is closed, the operations that are still in the funnel will continue but their callbacks won't be called, and no other operation will enter the funnel.
+* `hs = flows.handshake()`
+  allocates a simple semaphore that can be used to do simple handshakes between two tasks.
+  The returned handshake object has two methods:
+  `hs.wait(_)`: waits until `hs` is notified.
+  `hs.notify()`: notifies `hs`.
+  Note: wait calls are not queued.
+An exception is thrown if wait is called while another wait is active.
+* `q = flows.queue(options)`
+  allocates a queue which may be used to send data asynchronously between two tasks.
+  The returned queue has two methods:
+  `data = q.get(_)`: dequeues an item from the queue.
+Waits if no element is available.
+  `ok = q.put(data)`: queues an item.
+Returns true if the queue accepted it, false otherwise.
+  The `max` option can be set to control the maximum queue length.
+  When `max` has been reached `q.put(data)` does nothing and returns false.

 * `results = flows.collect(_, futures)`
   collects the results of an array of futures